 Take Action Sooner

-- It seemed like you were talking about me and I felt you were avoiding my contact.
+- It seemed like you were talking about me and I felt you were avoiding eye contact.
 Can we talk about that?
 Is there a problem?

 - It seems like you aren’t happy with me.
 Can we talk about that?

-- Can you help me understand the problem and how I can help fix it?
+- Can you help me understand the problem and how I can find a solution?

 - I’m concerned that x is happening.
 Can we talk about how to resolve it?